-Please note that not all solar lighting system or WPS may have been deployed at VPA inclusion stage, but the threshold however can also be checked during verification, and in case any deployed CEP type will be found not in line with the requirement, those CEPs will not be counted for emission reduction calculation.
-20 • The CME shall conduct the Sustainable Development Goals (SDGs) impact assessment at the VPA level as per Principles & Requirements report has been submitted 21 Projects shall conduct a Safeguarding Principles Assessment and conform to Gold Standard Safeguarding Principles and Requirements. assessment report is provided in Appendix 1 of
+solely comprising of such distributed units are not required to demonstrate compliance with the appliable Small Scale thresholds at the aggregate level of the project and VPA, if VPAs are NOT applying suppressed demand baseline.8 Please note that not all solar lighting system or WPS may have been deployed at VPA inclusion stage, but the threshold however can also be checked during verification, and in case any deployed CEP type will be found not in line with the requirement, those CEPs will not be counted for emission reduction calculation.
+20 - The CME shall conduct the Sustainable Development Goals (SDGs) impact assessment at the VPA level as per Principles & Requirements 21 Conditions to be met by each VPA regarding safeguarding principles Projects shall conduct a Safeguarding Principles Assessment and conform to Gold Standard Safeguarding Principles and Requirements.
+1 -